SeanBryan/numpy_pandas_sql_talk/README.md

 # Getting Started with Pandas

-pandas_demo.py is based on an example in the excellent Python for Data Analysis book.
+pandas_demo.ipynb is based on an example in the excellent Python for Data Analysis book.
 The example depends on downloading data from https://github.com/wesm/pydata-book/tree/master/ch02/names

+The example also depends on using jupyter notebook.
+Jupyter is essentially the mathematica user interface, but made available for python, R, and other languages.
+(That's either a good thing, or a bad thing!)

 # Using Pandas with SQL